dedupeio/dedupe/docs/Variable-definition.rst

 Variables
 ---------

 A variable definition describes the records that you want to match.
-It is sequence of Variable objects.
+It is a collection of Variable objects.
 For example:-

 .. code:: python